A LOCAL View of the Polynomial Hierarchy: Infiniteness of the locally polynomial hierarchy

 Conversely, if the statement of Proposition~\ref{prp:bounded-graph-collapse} holds for arbitrary \kl{graphs}, then in particular we have $\PiLP{0} = \PiLP{1}$, which entails $\PiLP{0}\On{\NODE} = \PiLP{1}\On{\NODE}$, and thus $\PTIME = \coNP$. \end{claimproof}

-Next, we focus on the relationship between the \kl{local-polynomial hierarchy} and its \kl{complement hierarchy}.
+Next, we focus on the relationship between the \kl{locally polynomial hierarchy} and its \kl{complement hierarchy}.
 Using our previous results, it is easy to show that the two hierarchies are completely distinct.